Saint Louis Crisis Nursery: History

-Also in 2006, Crisis Nursery opened two Outreach Centers - one in St. Charles County and one in St. Louis City.
-The fifth Crisis Nursery opened in Wentzville, Missouri, in 2008.
-Built from the ground up and maintained through funding and assistance from the CCRB, TR Hughes and SSM-St. Joseph’s Wentzville, the Wentzville location services children and families from St. Charles and Lincoln Counties in Missouri.
+In 2006, Crisis Nursery opened two Outreach Centers: one in St. Charles County and one in St. Louis City.
+The fifth Crisis Nursery opened in Wentzville, Missouri, a branch funded by the CCRB, TR Hughes, and SSM-St. Joseph's Wentzville, in 2008.

-In 2010, for the first time ever, the Crisis Nursery was able to purchase a building to house one of its nurseries and child abuse prevention programs.
-Thanks to a generous gift of $500,000 from the Centene Charitable Foundation, the Saint Louis Crisis Nursery Centene Center opened in South St. Louis City, replacing the organization's original location at Forest Park Hospital School of Nursing, which was closing its doors.
-Emerson also has pledged $200,000 over five years for building renovation and maintenance at the new location.
+In 2010, the Crisis Nursery purchased a building to house one of its nurseries and child abuse prevention programs.
+Using a $500,000 donation from the Centene Charitable Foundation, the Saint Louis Crisis Nursery Centene Center opened in South St. Louis City, replacing the organization's original location at Forest Park Hospital School of Nursing, which was about to close.
+Emerson has pledged $200,000 over the course of five years for building renovation and maintenance at the new location.
 The three-story facility serves 2,500 children a year, 500 more than the previous location, with separate spaces for babies and older children.
-An entire floor of the building is devoted to programs that address the needs of parents, delivered by Crisis Nursery’s therapeutic team of Family Empowerment professionals.

-Saint Louis Crisis Nursery also responds to special needs in the community.
+Aside from its work in preventing child abuse, Saint Louis Crisis Nursery responded to special needs in the community.
 During the Great Flood of 1993, the Nursery opened a temporary expansion site in Saint Charles, Missouri, to respond to families affected by the flood.
-This site served families who needed time to evacuate, apply for assistance and deal with the lengthy clean-up process.
-April 2011, Nursery staff were once again mobilized to help families impacted by the colossal Good Friday storms that devastated much of the St. Louis region.
+This site served families who needed time to evacuate, applied for assistance, and dealt with the clean-up process.
+In April 2011, nursery staff helped families impacted by the Good Friday storms that struck most of St. Louis.